mohamed-senhaby/Weather_app/README.md

 # Weather_app

-A weather app displays the current temperature and apparent temperature at a specific location
+A weather app displays the current temperature and apparent temperature at a specific location.